syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfMaskedEdit/Getting-Started.md

         {
             base.ViewDidLoad();

-            //Initialize the SfMaksedEdit with required frame.
+            //Initialize the SfMaskedEdit with required frame.
             SfMaskedEdit maskedEdit = new SfMaskedEdit();
             maskedEdit.Frame = new CGRect(10, 50, 350, 40);
             View.AddSubview(maskedEdit);